code-423n4/code423n4.com/content/compete.md

 There are three actors in Code 423n4:

-**WARDENS**
-Wardens hunt for bugs in the smart contracts of decentralized protocols.
+- **Wardens** hunt for bugs in the smart contracts of decentralized protocols.
 To participate in a code contest as a C4 Warden, join the [C4 Discord](https://discord.gg/EY5dvm3evD) to register or join a team.

-**SPONSORS**
-[Sponsors](/sponsor) create bounty pools to attract wardens to their contests.
+- **[Sponsors](/sponsor)** create bounty pools to attract wardens to their contests.

-**JUDGES**
-Judges are responsible for allocating bounty pools to wardens based on their performance.
+- **Judges** are responsible for allocating bounty pools to wardens based on their performance.
 To participate in C4 as a Judge, please contact a C4 Organizer in the Discord.

 ## Scoring
 The scoring system has two primary goals: rewarding contestants for finding unique bugs and making the contest resistant to [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
 A secondary goal of the scoring system is to incentivize contestants to form squads and encourage coordination.